 For BoJack, every day is like this.
 He is a washed-up alcoholic that is in desperate need to connect to the people around him and regain his former glory as a T.V star.
 Everything about BoJack’s life screams a broken, lifeless, enslaved, idol loving, mess.
 As I look back on my life, even since becoming a Christian, I’m not sure if my life has fared much better in some ways.
 I mean, I’m certainly not an alcoholic, but like BoJack I desperately yearn for people to love me while my natural disposition is to push them away.
 Like BoJack, I go to the little idols in our lives that distract us from doing real life.
 Like BoJack, I can live a functional Nihilistic life even while I intellectually ascend to the doctrines of God and Christ.
 This is not the Christian life.

 The Good News is the Christian life.
 And the Christian life embraces the likes of BoJack and aims to transform him from a broken human being (or horse) to a human being that is shalom.
-It aims to deal with the idols that enslave him and set him free.
+It seeks to deal with the idols that enslave him and set him free.
 The Good News not only reconciles BoJack to God but also to other people giving him authentic relationships that are real and raw.
-The Good News gives BoJack fulfilment, purpose, meaning, forgiveness of sin, it gives him a new life in Christ.
+The Good News gives BoJack fulfilment, purpose, meaning, the forgiveness of sin, it gives him a new life in Christ.
 I have experienced this, tasted this, and I know that it is good.
 God loves the BoJacks of this world, no one is too far gone.
 It just takes a bit of courage to admit that we need Him, to admit that we need fixing.